= agility and responsiveness

 The Diploma management model has been built around strong, self-standing management teams in the various operating businesses, committed to and rewarded according to the short and long-term success of those businesses.

-The small corporate team in Diploma comprises three Executive Directors and 10-12 staff at the centre who focus on strategic and financial control across the Group businesses.
+The small corporate team in Diploma focus on strategic and financial control across the Group businesses.
 In the major business clusters, there are small senior management groups providing more direct leadership and control and ensuring quick decision making.

-Across the operating businesses, we have a cadre of ca. 90 senior managers, who demonstrate a good blend of energy, ambition and experience.
-The average age of these managers is 45-50 and they have an average length of service within their companies/industries of ca. 11 years.
+Across the operating businesses, we have a cadre of ca. 100 senior managers, who demonstrate a good blend of energy, ambition and experience.
+The average length of service within their companies/industries is ca. 11 years.

 Within an agreed strategic framework, the tactical decision making takes place in the businesses, close to the customers.
 The management teams can therefore respond quickly to changes in market demand, customer requirements or competitive dynamics.
 This proved very important during the 2009 worldwide recession, when our management teams were able to closely align resources (both people and working capital) to the changing demand to maintain customer service levels while managing operating costs and cash flow.